Eye Infections

 Signs You Should See an Edmonton

-If you're experiencing any of the following symptoms, it's time to book an emergency eye exam:
+If you're experiencing any of the following, it's time to book an emergency eye exam:

-Redness: Often the most noticeable sign, it can range from slight redness to a deep, bloodshot appearance.
-Redness is usually due to inflammation or irritation of the eye or eyelids.
+Redness: Anywhere from mild pinkness to a deep, bloodshot appearance, usually caused by inflammation or irritation of the eye or eyelids.

-Pain or Discomfort: This can vary significantly, from a mild, irritating sensation to intense pain.
-The pain might be constant or only occur when blinking or touching the eye area.
+Pain or discomfort: Can range from a mild irritating sensation to intense pain, either constant or when blinking and touching the eye.

-Swelling: Eyelid swelling is common in infections like styes and blepharitis.
-In more severe cases, the entire area around the eye may become swollen.
+Swelling: Eyelid swelling is common with styes and blepharitis.
+In more severe cases, the entire area around the eye may be affected.

-Feeling of a Foreign Body: A sensation as if something is in the eye, often accompanied by increased tear production as the eye tries to flush out the perceived irritant.
+Feeling of something in the eye: A foreign body sensation often triggers increased tearing as the eye tries to flush out the perceived irritant.

-Sensitivity to Light (Photophobia): Some eye infections can make the eyes more sensitive to light, causing discomfort or a need to squint in bright environments.
+Sensitivity to light: Some infections make the eyes more sensitive to bright environments, causing discomfort or an urge to squint.

 At Helio Optometry, we reserve time each day for same-day or next-day emergency visits, so you’re not left waiting in an ER or walk-in clinic for an issue that truly requires an eye doctor.